mmesiti/git-collaborative/content/index.md

-# Collaborative distributed version control
+# Collaborative distributed version control @ KIT

 We have learned how to make a Git repository for a single person.
 What about sharing?